andrew-aladev/ruby-lzws/README.md

 :buffer_length
 ```

+This is internal buffer length for compressed data.

 Values: 0, 2 - infinity, default value: 0.
 0 means automatic buffer length selection.
 1 byte is not enough, 2 bytes is minimal buffer length.